 Your next destination on your walk through the Valencia Old Town is the UNESCO World Heritage Site of La Lonja de la Seda.
 This building from the 15th century, which was once a silk exchange, is cherished for its exquisite Gothic architecture.

 On a tour of the building, you’ll see several rooms and halls with marvelous architecture.
 The most famous room, though, is the Hall of Columns (also known as the Trading Hall), admired for its twisted columns and incredible vaulted ceiling.

 We now move from admiring architecture to enjoying food and architecture by stepping into the brilliant Central Market of Valencia.
 Held inside its fantastic art nouveau building since 1928, it’s one of the largest markets in all of Europe.

 While the building is certainly nice to look at, it’s a marketplace, so the most important part is what’s on sale!
 Most of the stalls sell produce and food, but there are also bars and restaurants where you can fill up.
 One of the most popular things to get here is Valencian horchata, a sweet drink that looks like milk but is actually made from tiger nuts.

 Recommendation: Consider joining a cooking class to experience the vibrant culture of Valencia through its culinary history.
 For more information on the cooking class click here.

-Eventually, it’s time to find your way to the edge of the Old Town and track down the mighty Serranos Gate.
-One of several imposing gates that guard the entrance into the Old Town, the Serranos Gate once formed part of the city walls that surrounded Valencia.
+Eventually, you should find your way to the edge of the Old Town and track down the mighty Serranos Gate.
+One of several imposing gates that guard the entrance to the Old Town, the Serranos Gate once formed part of the city walls.
 Built back in the 14th century, this Gothic gate is now a pair of bulky towers that mark the main northern entrance to the Old Town.
-The gate is also another place you can go if you’re after some rooftop views of the Valencia Old Town.
+The gate is also another place you can score some rooftop views of the Old Town.

 Flamenco Show with Dinner